nextstrain/augur/docs/releases/migrating-v5-v6.md

 ```
 You will need to use quotes in the same way even if you only have one maintainer!

-### Repository
+### Build URL

-Set the repository URL displayed by Auspice via `--repository`.
+Set the build URL displayed by Auspice via `--build-url`.
-If running directly from the command line, input your repository URL directly (ex: `--repository https://github.com/nextstrain/zika`).
+If running directly from the command line, input your build URL directly (ex: `--build-url https://github.com/nextstrain/zika`).

 ### Panels